Orders Open, Finally, for Dodge’s Electric Muscle Car

 Stellantis

-Launching an all-new architecture is a herculean feat by itself, let alone getting new tooling installed and achieving production volume.
-Other cooks in the kitchen may have influenced timing, too: Free2Mmove Charge, Stellantis’ charging infrastructure company, not a year and a half old, whose website only launched in July.
+Launching an all-new architecture is a herculean feat by itself, let alone getting a brand-new component factory online.
+Other cooks in the kitchen may have influenced timing, such as Free2Mmove Charge, Stellantis’ charging infrastructure company, not a year and a half old, whose website only launched in July.
 Then there are the dealers, which must be certified to sell the electric Chargers.
 This site will help you find the nearest one and see how many orders that dealer has open.
 Most seem to have only one or two allocations, but the odd location gets up to seven.
 Coupes will arrive at dealerships in the fourth quarter of 2024.

 dodge charger daytona electric ev